LucasEmmes/c_training/Caesar Cipher/readme.md

 # caesar.c

-Simple implementation of the caesar cipher.
+Simple implementation of the caesar cipher
+that can encode and decode txt files.
 Alphabet consists of the characters matching
 [a-zA-Z ,.:;_!?'"\-] as well as the newline character.